 ‘Clinically, particularly when a condition is life threatening, it may be better to err on the side of caution and temporarily withdraw a purported offending agent, until the differential diagnosis is clarified and appropriate action can be taken.
 The alternative of refusing*** to take into account symptoms because they do not meet HC and continuing a potentially harmful agent seems less safe.’

-A further key point is that the whole concept of ST, and the relationship between severity of signs, degree of elevation of serotonin and the potency & interactions of the drugs causing that, has been well-established in a large number of experiments using in vitro Human Cloned Receptor (HCR) assays, animal models, as well as human data (of various kinds).
+A further key point is that the whole concept of ST, and the relationship between severity of signs, degree of elevation of serotonin and the potency and interactions of the drugs causing that, has been well-established in a large number of experiments using in vitro Human Cloned Receptor (HCR) assays, animal models, as well as human data (of various kinds).
 This enables very confident and clear statements concerning those drugs which can, and cannot, raise levels of serotonin in the brain and therefore which drugs are, or are not, capable of inducing substantial serotonin elevation, or even toxicity.
 This is what gives the construct of ST an almost unassailable level of external and predictive validity.

-There are too many journals publishing too much third-rate material refereed by people who are not adequately expert in the fields concerned: that is turning much of the scientific publishing enterprise into a farce [but is generating increasing profits for publishing companies and forcing libraries to pay more money for less quality].
+Papers are often refereed by people who are not adequately expert in the fields concerned.
+That is turning much of the scientific publishing enterprise into a farce — but it is generating ever increasing profits for publishing companies and forcing University libraries to pay more and more money for less and less quality.

-Errors concerning temperature and hyperthermia
+Errors about temperature and hyperthermia

 These authors repeat mistakes made in the body of their text in their conclusions.
-I will pick just one example of their careless and faulty thinking to illustrate my point (the text below is not a mistake, it is exactly as rendered in their paper).
+I will pick just one example of their careless and faulty thinking to illustrate my point — the text below is not a mistake, it is exactly as rendered in their paper:

 ‘Fever is considered a hallmark of SS and hyperthermia.
-To be more precise, a temperature > 41.1 °C, a hallmark of severe SS (10).’
+To be more precise, a temperature > 41.1 °C, a hallmark of severe SS .’

 This is confused English and confused thinking, to the point of being devoid of useful meaning.

 Fever (pyrexia) and hyper-thermia are different.
 A similar confusion appears earlier in their text, so this cannot be put down to a typo.
-A more detailed examination of elevated temperature, and the distinction between fever and hyper-thermia is in various sources e.g. Gillman 2010 (22).
-At a true core temperature of 41°C irreversible cell damage is in well progress and death is imminent .
+A more detailed examination of elevated temperature, and the distinction between fever and hyper-thermia is in various sources, e.g. Gillman 2010 .
+At a true core temperature of about 41°C irreversible cell damage is in well progress and death is imminent .

-We defined fever as a temperature >38 °C (100.4 °F) (23) and hyperthermia as a temperature >41.1 °C (106.0 °F) (24) .
+We defined fever as a temperature >38 °C (100.4 °F) and hyperthermia as a temperature >41.1 °C (106.0 °F) .